Enhanced Debug

 Akamai-Debug: exp=1562789819~acl=%2f*~hmac=06b2aaac06fc420b172cfdaf227459dc2176f5d64e4b6f2648f01980768837cf vars cache

-- Passing the auth token in the akamaidebugtoken cookie.
-You pass the auth token in the akamaidebugtoken cookie, and pass only the debugging values in the Akamai-Debug header, as in the following example showing the Akamai-Debug header and the Cookie header:
+akamaidebugtoken cookie.
+You can pass the auth token in the akamaidebugtoken cookie, and pass only the debugging options in the Akamai-Debug header.

 Akamai-Debug: vars cache Cookie: akamaidebugtoken=exp=1562789819~acl=%2f*~hmac=06b2aaac06fc420b172cfdaf227459dc2176f5d64e4b6f2648f01980768837cf